nirmata/kyverno-charts/charts/nirmata/README.md

-# Kyverno
+# Nirmata Enterprise for Kyverno

 Kubernetes Native Policy Management

 ## About

-[Kyverno](https://kyverno.io) is a Kubernetes Native Policy Management engine.
+[Kyverno](https://kyverno.io) is a Kubernetes Native Policy Management engine. `Enterprise for Kyverno` is an enterprise-grade distribution of Kyverno with long-term support, designed to save time and costs for production users.

 It allows you to:
 - Manage policies as Kubernetes resources (no new language required.)